Phosphorene pnp junctions as perfect electron waveguides: Current flow in phosphorene waveguides

 In order to demonstrate the robustness of the proposed device, we show in \fig{6} the current flow obtained by using the wide-band model for the contact that injects the electrons at the left edge.
 It can be observed clearly that an otherwise dispersing electron beam is confined and guided efficiently by the electrostatic potential of the pnp junction.
 The way how the electrons are injected does not alter the functionality of the waveguide.
 When the electron energy and the width of the junction is reduced significantly, the quantization of the transverse momentum $k_y$ becomes relevant.
 In this regime, only some few subbands are occupied, $n= w\sqrt{2m_y(E-\Delta)}/(\pi\hbar) \sim 1$, and the guided modes \eqref{wfgm} of the waveguide can be observed clearly in the current flow patterns, see \fig{7}.

 We have shown that the electron waveguide works perfectly, if the pnp junction is aligned parallel to the armchair edge of the phosphorene lattice.
 If the channel is oriented parallel to the zigzag edge, see \fig{8}, the confinement is not perfect because the anti-super-Klein tunneling is absent.
 Nevertheless, as shown in \fig{2}, electrons that hit the interface at grazing incidence angles are largely reflected.
 This effect increases even if the electron energy is lowered.
 Hence, such pnp junctions constitute less efficient but applicable electron waveguides, provided that the electrons flow essentially parallel to the sidewalls.
 The difference between total reflection due to anti-super-Klein tunneling and typical high (but partial) reflectivity is shown in \fig{9}, which gives the current density on a logarithmic color scale in order to visualize the leaking currents.
+The leaking currents can be reduced significantly if the electrostatic potential changes smoothly, because this introduces energetically forbidden regions (due to phosphorene's intrinsic band gap) through which the electrons have to tunnel, see \fig{9}~(d).
+For junctions, which are not parallel to the zigzag edge, the overall reflectivity is even higher but its minimum is obtained for angles different from normal incidence (see Figure~4~(c) in \cite{Betancur-Ocampo2019}), which may lead to some current leakage.
+However, a smooth potential could be used also in this case to increase the confinement of the electrons.
+Note that we consider pristine phosphorene pnp junctions, where the transport is ballistic.
+Disorder leads naturally to backscattering but still no current is passing through sidewalls parallel to the armchair edge, because the anti-super-Klein tunneling persists, see \fig{9}~(b).